inteleon/snap-plugin-collector-newrelic/README.md

 ## Installation

-Coming soon.
+Download and include the binaries in your `Snap` plugin directory.

 ## Usage

 ### Available metrics

-Currently we only support application APM metrics.
+Currently we only support application APM and component metrics

-You can fetch all basic metrics for your application and also more specified metrics, like external services, etc.
+You can fetch all basic metrics for your application and also more specified metrics, like external services, metrics from plugins, etc.

-You can fetch a list of available metrics per application at https://rpm.newrelic.com/api/explore/applications/metric_names and the value keys they return.
-You can use tis data to create a metric collection namespace in your configuration file.
+You can fetch a list of available metrics per application at https://rpm.newrelic.com/api/explore/applications/metric_names.
+Use these metric names to create a metric collection namespace in your configuration file.

 Example: